Chrismettal/PedalDev/README.md

 ![DrillGuide](/img/Guide/DrillGuide.png)

-2. Pre-drill all marked holes with a `2.5mm drill bit` (The smallest size used on the device)
+2. Pre-drill all marked holes with a `3mm drill bit` (The smallest size used on the device)

 ![PreDrill](/img/Guide/PreDrill.png)

 3. Drill out all the holes to the sizes marked on the drill guide.
+Note that the holes are all 0.5mm - 1mm larger than they need to be to make alignment of the frontpanel easier

 ![Drilled](/img/Guide/Drilled.png)